ahafiz03/BookstoreManagement/README.md

 # BookstoreManagement

 ## Overview
-This project was created as a course final project, Introduction to Computer Science II, using Java.
+This project was created as a course final project, Introduction to Computer Science II, using Java in May 2022.

 I created and implemented a system that allowed a bookstore owner to keep track of inventory/member details, using a set of classes and a test harness to represent the internal structures during execution.
 Additionally, I wrote and visualized a UML diagram and functionality description to analyze and communicate the process of creating the system.